 Key Facts

-- Definitive Starting Point: The anime covers material up to Chapter 10 of the manga, making Chapter 11 in Volume 4 the official continuation point.
+- Definitive Starting Point: The anime covers material up to Chapter 10 of the

-- Official English Publisher: Seven Seas Entertainment is the official publisher for the English translation, making all volumes accessible to a Western audience.
+manga series is finished, consisting of 6 total volumes and 30 chapters, ensuring a complete narrative with a conclusive ending.- Official English Publisher: Seven Seas Entertainment is the official publisher for the English translation, making all volumes accessible to a Western audience.

 - Creator and Author: The entire series was written and illustrated by Naoko Kodama, a well-known creator in the yuri genre.

-- No Season 2: It is extremely unlikely a second anime season will be produced, as the manga is complete and the anime served its promotional purpose.
-Reading the manga is the only way to finish the story.
+manga is complete and the anime served its promotional purpose.
+Reading themanga is the only way to finish the story.

-Where Does the Netsuzou Trap Anime End in the Manga?
+Where Does the Netsuzou Trap Anime End in the Manga ?

-The short, definitive answer is that the Netsuzou Trap anime ends at Chapter 10, which is the second chapter in Volume 3 of the manga.
-The 12-episode anime series adapts the plot points from the first ten chapters of the source material.
-Therefore, to pick up the story exactly where the anime cliffhanger leaves off, you need to start reading from Chapter 11.
+The short, definitive answer is that the Netsuzou Trap anime ends at Chapter 10, which is the second chapter in Volume 3 of the

 For fans who want to dive right into the unadapted content, this is your precise starting line.
 Chapter 11 begins the events of Volume 4 and kicks off the second half of the entire story.
-The anime only covers about 50% of the completed manga, leaving a significant amount of character development and plot resolution on the table.
+The anime only covers about 50% of the completed

 * Anime Coverage: Chapters 1-10